discoverygarden/dgi_actions/README.md

-Once the extended classes have been implemented, the Actions will need to be enabled and configured in the UI at '/admin/config/system/actions' after that, a Context will have to be created at '/admin/structure/context' configured using either the 'Index' or 'Delete' Reaction targeting the applicable Action.
+Once the extended classes have been implemented, the Actions will need to be enabled and configured in the UI at '/admin/config/system/actions' after that, a Context will have to be created at '/admin/structure/context' configured using either the 'Mints an identifier' or 'Deletes an identifier' Reaction targeting the applicable Action.

 ## Troubleshooting/Issues